 Take your time reading through Mario and Sonic: Heroes Unite!.
 I'll let you know right now, though, that that story has a lot.
 It's planned to have one hundred chapters when it is complete — and it is pretty close to that number of chapters already.

-Watching the entirety of Turnabout Storm in one go can be a bit of a hassle.
-Thinking that the 30+ minutes Part 1 clocks at are too much?
-Wait until you see how all the next episodes nonchalantly break the 1 hour mark.
+Given Turnabout Storm's episodic format, anyone hooked in with the mystery and/or the unusual crossover might be tempted to watch all of it in one go.
+If that's the case, you might want to stack up on snacks: Part 1 clocks at 30+ minutes, which is already relatively long, and all following episodes nonchalantly break the 1 hour mark.
 Case and point: The conclusion had to be split into two episodes to keep it from being too long, yet still the final episode manages to be 2+ hours long.

 Leeloo in The Fifth Element when she is learning about Earth for the first time on the computer.
 She's supposedly going in alphabetical order, which is why we get a Break the Cutie moment towards the end when she gets to W (for war).
 The movie seemed to present her selections as fairly random.
 A contrived setup for sure, but it makes more sense than if she just skipped some entries.